mpavezb/CarND-Advanced-Lane-Lines/writeup.md

 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-# Lane Detection: Sobel + HSL

-- Sobel:
-  - Gradient threshold needs to be tunned to detect lanes in a proper angle (+/-) 60 deg.
-  - Pros
-	- Can detect small dashed lanes on the back.
-  - Cons:
-	- Lanes are not filtered on bright images => Useless in this case.
-	- Sobel pipeline is expensive.
-- HLS: S Channel:
-  - Tuning:
-    - tune using test1 (light), test2 (dark)
-    - make sure to remove the capo with the threshold
-  - Pros:
-  - Cons:
-	- Shadows are present in the binary
-	- Not good at detecting some dashed white lanes on the back of the image.

 # Perspective Transformation